pojntfx/weron/README.md

 Flags:
-      --community string   ID of community to join --dev string         Name to give to the TAP device (i.e. weron0) (default is auto-generated; only supported on Linux, macOS and Windows)
+      --community string   ID of community to join --dev string         Name to give to the TAP device (i.e. weron0) (default is auto-generated; only supported on Linux and macOS)
       --force-relay        Force usage of TURN servers -h, --help               help for ethernet
       --ice strings        Comma-separated list of STUN servers (in format stun:host:port) and TURN servers to use (in format username:credential@turn:host:port) (i.e. username:credential@turn:global.turn.twilio.com:3478?transport=tcp) (default [stun:stun.l.google.com:19302])
       --key string         Encryption key for community
       --mac string         MAC address to give to the TAP device (i.e. 3a:f8:de:7b:ef:52) (default is auto-generated; only supported on Linux)
-      --parallel int       Amount of threads to use to decode frames (default 8) --password string    Password for community
+      --parallel int       Amount of threads to use to decode frames (default 20) --password string    Password for community
       --raddr string       Remote address (default "wss://weron.up.railway.app/")
       --timeout duration   Time to wait for connections (default 10s)